meom-group/tutos/cal1/README.md

 You can transfer data from your computer to cal1 with the command ```scp myfile yourlogin@ige-meom-cal1.u-ga.fr:/mnt/summer/DATA_MEOM/workdir/yourlogin/where_you_want_it/myfile``` and you can download data from cal1 to your computer with the command : ```scp yourlogin@ige-meom-cal1.u-ga.fr:/mnt/summer/DATA_MEOM/workdir/yourlogin/path_to_your_file/myfile .```

-Note that the data stored on /mnt/summer/DATA_MEOM are not backed-up, but you can have access to a daily snapshot of the past 7 days or a monthly snapshot of the past month by looking at ```.snapshot``` anywhere in your workdir, in case of deletion by mistake it can be useful
+Note that the data stored on /mnt/summer/DATA_MEOM are not backed-up, but you can have access to a daily snapshot of the past 7 days or a weekly snapshot of the past month by looking at ```.snapshot``` anywhere in your workdir, in case of deletion by mistake it can be useful